Support for Diabetics: three months after diagnosis

 Are fat-free products good for Diabetics?

-Many fat-free products merely substitute the fat content with something else, and they may not always be the healthiest option for Diabetics.
+Many fat-free products merely substitute the fat content with something else.
+They may not always be the healthiest option for Diabetics.
 Make sure you’re choosing food items that contain more of the ‘good’ fats and less of the ‘bad’ fats.
 Chat to your doctor or dietician for advice on which of the ‘fats’ you need to focus on.

 Good fats, like those found in avocados and organic dairy products, are used for insulation of your body’s organs and to keep your joints healthy.
 You shouldn’t be avoiding fats completely, but when you add items to your trolley, try to get more monounsaturated and polyunsaturated fats.
 Trans fats and saturated fats are not helpful.